YajB/lightrun_01-2022/docs/index.md

 You can use tags to group your agents by region, environment, purpose, or by any criteria that are relevant for your organization.
 The default tag for a Lightrun agent is `Production`.

-When you apply multiple tags, you can associate actions with an agent before it launches
+When you apply multiple tags, you can associate actions with an agent before it launches.

 ### Lightrun actions and tag properties